Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Theoretical Background

-Entities within an \ac{SSI} system use so-called \acp{DID}, unique identifiers following a standardized schema~\cite{W3C2020DID}, as identifiers and to create a standardized end-to-end encryption between two parties. \acp{DID} of public institutions can be made publicly discoverable as an alternative to \ac{CA}-based binding of public keys and domain names or IP-addresses.
-To avoid opportunities for correlation, it is recommendable for natural persons to use a new \ac{DID} in each interaction.
+Entities within an \ac{SSI} system often use so-called \acp{DID} as identifiers, which are unique and follow a standardized schema~\cite{W3C2020DID}.
+They also serve to create a standardized end-to-end encryption between two parties. \acp{DID} corresponding to public institutions can be made publicly discoverable as an alternative to \ac{CA}-based binding of public keys, domain names, and IP~addresses.
+To avoid unnecessary causes of correlation, it is recommendable for natural persons to use a new, private (``peer'') \ac{DID} in each interaction~\citep{schlatt2021designing}.
 While these building blocks provide a solid foundation for an \ac{SSI} system, a neutral infrastructure is necessary: information about issuers of \acp{VC}, such as their current signing keys, and revocation-related information must be publicly available to verify the correctness of \acp{VP}.
-By proving knowledge of the issuer's digital signature and non-inclusion of their \ac{VC} in a public but privacy-protecting revocation registry (in the form of a cryptographic accumulator), holders can convince a verifier that their \ac{VC} has not been revoked without having to contact the credential issuer.
+By proving knowledge of the issuer's digital signature and non-inclusion of their \ac{VC} in a public but privacy-protecting revocation registry (in the form of a cryptographic accumulator), holders can convince a verifier that their \ac{VC} has not been revoked without having to contact the credential issuer~\cite{schlatt2021designing}.
 Furthermore, schemas of \acp{VC} must be publicly available to verify the integrity of \acp{VP}.
-Due to its properties as a decentralized and highly available data structure, blockchain technology is often used for this purpose~\cite{ferdous2019search, muhle2018survey}.
-Lately, the concept of \ac{SSI} and digital wallets has been applied in a variety of endeavours~\cite{kuperberg2020blockchain}.
+Due to its properties as a decentralized and highly available data structure, blockchain technology is often used for this purpose~\cite{ferdous2019search,muhle2018survey}.
+Lately, the concept of \ac{SSI} and digital wallets has been applied in a variety of endeavours~\cite{kuperberg2020blockchain,schlatt2021designing,feulner2022ticketing}.
+For example, the current efforts of the European Union to improve the legislation as well as the realization of \ac{eIDAS} feature many parallels to \acp{SSI}-based systems~\cite{eidas2022eval} .
+One of the proposed use cases to be developed in the context of \ac{eIDAS}~2.0 specifically represents \acp{e-prescription}~\cite{EU2022eIDASArchitecture}.